maxdata/basic-components/docs/content/docs/modern_tools.md

 ## The Future is Now

-Now we can create server-rendered web applications that are dynamic, responsive, and maintainable, combining the best aspects of modern front-end and back-end development without the overhead of managing complex client-side codebases very quickly.
+Now we can quickly create server-rendered web applications that are dynamic, responsive, and maintainable, combining the best aspects of modern front-end and back-end development without the overhead of managing complex client-side codebases.

 ## Epilogue